Aaron Sams

-Aaron Sams is one of the developers of the flipped classroom model for education, which seeks to remove lecture from classroom onto video so that teachers can dedicate class time to more interactive activities and extra help.
+Aaron Sams is one of the developers of the flipped classroom model for education, which seeks to shift lecture from classroom onto video so that teachers can dedicate class time to more interactive activities and extra help.
 Sams developed the idea with fellow chemistry teacher Jonathan Bergmann at Woodland Park High School, at first to help students who fell behind and later to completely change the structure of their classes.
 The popularity of the online videos with both students and those outside their classes has led Sams to speak at conferences and train teachers in the method.
-He was also awarded the 2009 Presidential Award for Excellence in Math and Science Teaching for his work.
+He was also awarded the 2009 Presidential Award for Excellence in Mathematics and Science Teaching for his work.

 Biography

 Sams earned his bachelor's degree in biochemistry and a master's degree in education from Biola University.
-He began teaching in 2000, first at Los Altos High School in Hacienda Heights, California and then at Woodland Park High School in Woodland Park, Colorado.
+He began teaching in 2000, first at Los Altos High School in Hacienda Heights, California, and then at Woodland Park High School in Woodland Park, Colorado.
 It was in Colorado where Sams met Bergmann and began to develop the flipped classroom model.